jennielees/full-stack/installfest-windows.md

 (If you changed the default install directory for Python then change it here too.)

 Save the file with the name `.bashrc` -- including the dot in front -- in your main user folder (mine is called 'Jennie' and located at C:\Users\Jennie).

-Notepad will probably be super helpful and try to save it as `.bashrc.txt`, so let's fix that.
+Notepad will probably be super helpful and try to save it as `.bashrc.txt`, so let's fix that:

-Open Git Bash and type in `ls` to list the files.
+1. Open Git Bash and type in `ls` to list the files.

        If you have loads of files this doesn't really help you much, so type `ls .bashrc*` to only list the files that start with `.bashrc` and end with anything (the `*` is a shortcut meaning 'match anything or nothing').

-If you see `.bashrc` you're fine, if you see `.bashrc.txt` then type in `mv .bashrc.txt .bashrc` to move the file to the right name.
+2. If you see `.bashrc` you're fine, if you see `.bashrc.txt` then you need to `mv .bashrc.txt .bashrc` to move the file to the right name.
 (Yep, in UNIX terminology "rename" is just a kind of "move".)

-Close and restart Git Bash and try `python --version` again!
+3. Close and restart Git Bash and try `python --version` again!

 ```
 $ python --version
 Python 2.7.8
 ```

+(Pro tip: Whenever you see a `$` like this in a code block, it means type the thing after the `$` into Git Bash.)

-#### Pip
+### Pip

 Pip is an awesome package manager for Python and we'll be using it a lot.
 It makes it super easy to get off-the-shelf libraries and code to supercharge your applications.
 If you've used JavaScript libraries or Rails gems before, you'll appreciate having something similar for Python!

 Download this file: [get-pip.py](https://bootstrap.pypa.io/get-pip.py) and save it somewhere you can find it, like your user folder.
+Right-click and Save As will do the trick.

 In Git Bash, type `python get-pip.py` to run the Python script and get pip.

-If you saved it somewhere else, you might change that command to `python Downloads/get-pip.py`.
+If you saved it somewhere else, e.g. Downloads, you might change that command to `python Downloads/get-pip.py`.

 Try the command `pip` once it's finished.
 It should Just Work, since it gets installed into C:\Python27\Scripts which you already added to your PATH earlier.
 Yay!